barchart/marketdata-api-js/docs/content/concepts/addenda.md

 ## Utilities

-This SDK also contains a number of "pure" utility functions.
+This SDK also contains a number of "pure" utility functions. typically, these functions are used to format values for display.
+Many of the functions are undocumented because the average SDK user will not require them.
+Browse the source code in */lib/utilities/* if you're curious.

-Please browse the *utilities* section of SDK Reference for more information.